sean-p-ryan/CodingChallenge_SeanRyan/README.md

 ## How do I start this project?

 In order to start writing code, please fork and clone down the project from GitHub.
+Once cloned, please create a new branch titled yourname_dev.

 ## How do I walk through this project?